Cyber-Chic/Cyber-Chic/README.md

 <div align="center">
   <p style="margin: 0; max-width: 650px; font-size: 14px; line-height: 1.6;">
-    <strong>The Moore Signal Archive</strong> is an impact-first creative studio donating books and hosting educational projects such as launching art into space.
+    <strong>The Moore Signal Archive</strong> is an impact-first  studio that donates books and hosts educational projects such as scattering art across the globe and I nto space.
 This archive treats kindness as currency; please pay your engagement forward with a quiet act of kindness.
   </p>
 </div>